Pacemakers don’t work when they’re switched off – we should doubt studies that say otherwise

 Of course, there is far more nuance to this study than that.

-As we have touched upon in previous articles, statistical significance is typically measured using a p-value or probability value.
-This is a number between zero and one which expresses the probability of getting these results, even if there is no true effect.
+As we have touched upon in previous articles, statistical significance is typically measured using a p-value.
+This is a number between zero and one which expresses the probability of getting these results, or more extreme results, even if there is no true effect.

 By convention, scientists have collectively agreed that the threshold for what is considered ‘significant’ should be 0.05, or 5%.
 While this is a widely accepted convention, it is ultimately arbitrary.
 Some researchers advocate for a stricter threshold, moving it from 0.05 (5%) to 0.01 (1%) or even to 0.005 (0.5%).